-Every WTB solution will let you display retailers who carry your products.
+Every where to buy solution will let you display retailers who carry your products.
 But some of them may not look and feel like part of your website.
-Or they don’t give you enough control over which sellers you want to showcase and how you want to arrange them.

 Ultimately, you want a tool you have control over and that you can adjust to fit your needs.

 One of the reservations manufacturers have about driving traffic to retailers is that they don’t know what happens once customers get there.
 They can’t track sales that take place through these distribution channels.
 And that means if you pay to advertise your products or promote them in other channels, you don’t have an accurate picture of how your marketing campaigns are performing.
 Some of your leads are essentially disappearing.